Unity-Technologies/com.unity.selection-groups/Documentation~/goql.md

 * `Head*`: all **GameObjects** that have a name beginning with "Head".
 * `*Head*`: all **GameObjects** that contain the string "Head" anywhere in their names.

-Note that a name filter will match all GameObjects in the current set.
+Note that a name filter will look for matching **GameObjects** in the current applicable set.
-Initially, the current set is global, and will contain all objects in the hierarchy.
+Initially, the current applicable set is global, and will contain all objects in the hierarchy.
-The current set can be changed using a descender.
+The applicable set can be changed by using [a descender](#descenders).

 ### Descenders